PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_327](./images/img_327.png)

-Unfortunately the Variable Inspector is very basic and Variables are not color-coded or itneractive like in SPyders Variable Explorer.
+Unfortunately the Variable Inspector is very basic and Variables are not color-coded or interactive like in Spyders Variable Explorer.

 Variables of the data science libraries can also be added: